Backup158/Backup158.github.io/Darktide_Decompiling.md

 # Decompiling the Darktide Source Code
 Thanks to smart people, we have the tools to decompile the source code for Warhammer 40,000: Darktide into readable Lua code.

-These tools come with instructions, but lazy people (people) get annoyed at having to read two documents (oh the horror), so I just collated them into this page for convenience.
+These tools come with instructions, but lazy people (me) get annoyed at having to read two documents (oh the horror), so I just collated them into this page for convenience.
 Consequently, I don't cover every single option because that's more reading.

 Because of my current setup, these instructions will be written from a Windows perspective.
 I'm assuming you are familiar with moving folders and files around, but I'll treat you like an idiot because that's how I like to be treated (wait what who said that).